 The U.S. Association of Former Members of Congress has provided a unique and critical forum for current and former Members to engage in timely diplomatic affairs.
 Its Study Group on Turkey has been particularly valuable in enhancing our nations' bilateral relations as we both work to promote security and democratic governance in the region.
 In doing so, the Association adds yet another dimension to the U.S.-Turkish strategic partnership."

-His Excellency Nabi Sensoy, Ambassador of Turkey to the United States
+His Excellency Nabi Sensoy, Former Ambassador of Turkey to the United States

 Congressional Study Group on Turkey